ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 Just by looking at the graph, I could see that there is a negative correlation between the two variables.
 However since the axis for _"Followers_gained"_ is in the millions, it hard to say how strong the correlation, but it still looks a litte bit on the weaker side.
 We could also see a bit of outliers in the graph, which could skew the correlation to be more negative.
 The data points also seem pretty spread, however since there are 1,000 data points, it could be deceptively more linear than it looks.

-Now that we know how the model looks like, we could use Pyhton to calculate the P-value and R-Coefficient(linear correlation coefficient).
+Now that we know how the model looks like, we could use Python to calculate the P-value and R-Coefficient(linear correlation coefficient).
 The R coefficent measures the strength and direction of the linear relationship between two quantitative variables.

 ```python
 from scipy import stats